Dynasty Effect

 Secure checkout Fast Shipping Easy returns

-David Molian has consulted with numerous multinational companies, including Unilever, Diageo and Shell.
-For the last twenty-five years he has focused on working with independent businesses, many of them family-owned, and has taught at Imperial College and Insead before joining Cranfield.
-He has worked with some of the UK’s most outstanding growth success stories, including Cobra Beer, Hotel Chocolat, Belvoir Cordials, Thatcher’s Cider, Pacific Direct and Go Ape.
-He has provided commentary and opinion for The FT, Director Magazine, The Daily Telegraph, Fresh Business Thinking and many other publications, and appeared on national and local television.
+David Molian has consulted with numerous multinational companies, including Unilever, Diageo, and Shell.
+For the last 25 years, he has focused on working with independent businesses, many of them family-owned, and has taught at Imperial College and Insead before joining Cranfield.
+He has worked with some of the UK’s most outstanding growth success stories, including Cobra Beer, Hotel Chocolat, Belvoir Cordials, Thatcher’s Cider, Pacific Direct, and Go Ape.
+He has provided commentary and opinion for The Finanical Times, Director Magazine, The Daily Telegraph, Fresh Business Thinking, and many other publications, and has appeared on national and local television.
 He is a graduate of the University of Oxford and holds an MBA from Cranfield School of Management.

 More from this author